Lazy-Solutions/AdvancedSceneManager/guides/An overview of scene management in ASM.md

 		With(loadingScene);
 ```

-### Fluent api
+### Fluent API

-As you can also see above, SceneOperation supports a fluent api, allowing for things like this:
+As you can also see above, SceneOperation supports a fluent API, allowing for things like this:

 ```csharp

 SceneManager.runtime.Open(sceneToOpen).Close(closeAlreadyOpenScene).With(loadingScreenScene);